 You're at a lower risk of becoming a victim of any crimes if you're aware of them.
 Here are a few of the most common issues in Brooklyn and what you can do to protect yourself.

 Your chance of witnessing or being a victim of crime is low if you stick to the highly populated areas and avoid any places that are deemed unsafe.
-The risks of mugging increases in the night as well, so do not go walking down dark alleys alone.
-To be safe, stick to well lit streets and if you're ever approached by someone threatening you should comply and remember any distinct features to submit to the police later on.
-In most cases muggings occur when an expensive accessory like watches, jewelry, smartphones and wallets are visible, so consider leaving these items at home or in your bag if you're going out at night.
+In most cases muggings occur when an expensive accessories like watches, jewelry, smartphones and wallets are visible, so consider leaving these items at home or in your bag if you're going out at night.

 Pickpockets have always been present in New York City, and they most often strike at popular tourist destinations or on public transit.
 These thieves are skilled at taking valuables without you noticing and distracted tourists are the perfect target.
-Avoid being a walking advertisement for thieves by leaving any expensive items at home.
-Let Bounce store your valuables for you which will make you less of a target to pickpockets.
 When traveling through crowded areas it's a good idea to keep your backpack in front of you, and to leave passports and money in a hard to reach pocket.

 Most American cities have an extensive public transportation network which is great for getting around.
-However, the close contact and busyness of these places make it an easy spot for pickpockets to strike.
+However, the close contact and busyness of these places make it an easy spot for pickpockets.
 To protect yourself you can practice the safety tips listed above, and keep a firm hold on your bags while using the metro or bus around the busier stations.
-If you're worried about having your things stolen you can always take a taxi, but make sure that any vehicle that you get into is registered.
-Fake taxis might try to pick you up and overcharge you for the ride.

 Is Brooklyn safe to travel alone

 Looking for somewhere to travel alone?
 Brooklyn can be a great choice!
-It does have a crime rate that is above the national average because it is so highly populated, but it is not a dangerous city.
 As long as you're smart about how you travel and where you go you should be fine.
-In general it is safer to walk around in groups, especially after dark, so pay extra attention to what is happening around you if you're alone.
+In general, it is safer to walk around in groups, especially after dark, so pay extra attention to what is happening around you if you're alone.
 If possible try to avoid unpopulated areas at night.

 If you're a solo female traveler you're at no further risk than men who are vacationing alone, since the US has a ranking of 32 according to the Bounce Women Travel Safety Index.
-You'll be fine if you practice regular precautions like sticking to groups at night and not giving away any sensitive information to strangers.
+You'll be fine if you practice regular precautions like sticking to groups.
 There are even apps, like NomadHer for example, that will connect you with other women traveling to Brooklyn alone.
 You can meet up with them to stay safe and might even make new friends.

 Safest neighborhoods in Brooklyn